 As a central city church we’ve identified four areas of focus for our community.
 For us that means most of our activity as a church is linked to one of these four areas; you could say these areas are in our DNA:

 1. Connecting with students

-Central is surrounded by Tertiary education providers and student accommodation halls. (we provide a hostel for first year students, you can find out more about that here).
+Central is surrounded by Tertiary education providers and student accommodation halls.
+(We provide a hostel for students, you can find out more about that here).
 At Central we want students to be able to say “this is a church that cares for me well”.
-Having said that, we’re not a ‘student church’, instead we like that we have a broad spectrum of people in our church community and students are an integral part of that.
+Having said that, we’re not a ‘student church’, we like that we have a broad spectrum of people in our church community and students are an important part of that.